Guides

 Connecticut's inland Free Fishing Day is Saturday, May 9, 2026.
 No license is needed for inland waters, but Trout & Salmon Stamps are still required to keep trout.

 Yes.
 Connecticut residents who held a license at age 65 qualify for a free Senior Lifetime Fishing License.
-There is no general lifetime license for younger anglers.
+Younger anglers have no general lifetime option.